core-wg/resource-directory/draft-ietf-core-resource-directory.md

   : In the absence of this parameter the scheme of the protocol, source address
     and source port of the registration request are assumed.
-    That Base URI is constructed by concatenating the used protcol's scheme with the characters "://", the requester's source address as an address literal and ":" followed by its port (if it was not the protocol's default one) in analogy to {{RFC7252}} Section 6.5.
+    The Base URI is consecutively constructed by concatenating the used protocol's scheme with the characters "://", the requester's source address as an address literal and ":" followed by its port (if it was not the protocol's default one) in analogy to {{RFC7252}} Section 6.5.